Alexander Allison: Personal life and death

 Allison was married to Madeline T. Alcorn.
-Their son James Hart Allison died at the Battle of Monterey of 1846 at the age of twenty-two and John Allcorn Allison died of apoplexy at the age of twenty-three.
+Their son James Hart Allison died at the Battle of Monterey in 1846 at the age of twenty-two, and John Allcorn Allison died of apoplexy at the age of twenty-three.
 They resided at 9 Summer Place in Nashville, and one of their neighbors was Samuel Morgan.
 He died on November 3, 1862, and he is buried in the Nashville City Cemetery.